evoth/portfolio-site/README.md

 # Portfolio Site

-The home base of my programming portfolio, and a cohesive presentation of my resume and various projects.
+The (old) home base of my programming portfolio, and a cohesive presentation of my resume and various projects.

 ## Website

-See it in action at https://ethanvoth.com!
+See it in action at https://v1.ethanvoth.com!

 ## Theme